prysmaticlabs/documentation/website/docs/install/install-with-script.md

   </TabItem>
 </Tabs>

-Your beacon node will now begin syncing [<a href='#footnote-7'>11</a>].
+Your beacon node will now begin syncing.
 This usually takes a couple days, but it can take longer depending on your network and hardware specs.

 You can check your beacon node's <a href='https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Node/getSyncingStatus'>sync status</a> by running the following command from a separate terminal window: